lraulin/dns-audit/README.md

     dns-audit -t

 For debugging.
 This generates the email that would be sent, and emails it to the configured 'dev_emails', but does not record the time (so it will not affect the message generated next time the -m flag is used).

+## Automating

+The app is meant to be automated with cron.
+Create a cron job with `crontab -e` and add the following:

+    0   *   *   *   *   sudo /usr/bin/dns-audit -d
+    30   8   *   *   *   sudo /usr/bin/dns-audit -m

+The first line makes it check DNS records every hour.
+The line schedules an email to be sent every day at 8:30am.
+Sudo can be omitted if the cron job has necessary privileges.

+## Configuration

+Settings are in config.json in the src folder.
+The email lists used for messages and for the debugging test message can be set with 'emails' and 'dev_emails' respectively.
+Emails should be given as an array of strings.
+The data directory can be set with 'data_path'.

+Currently, the lists of record types and domains can only be changed by interacting with the database.
+I might change it to read them from the config file, but that will take refactoring.
+If you know sqlite, you interact with the database file at the command line by executing `sqlite3 /usr/local/share/dns-audit/data.db`.
+The file can also be examined and modified graphically with [DB Browser for SQLite](https://sqlitebrowser.org/), but obviously not on the server.